Caitlin-Goodger/ENGR302MonteCarlo/project_requirement/project-requirement.md

 For systems with hardware components, identify the physical characteristics of that hardware (9.4.10) and environment conditions in which it must operate (9.4.11).
 Depending on the project, this section may be from one page up to 5 pages.

+Due to the nature of the project being purely software does not have many physical or environmental requirements.
+The only requirement that the project has, is to have a computer to run the program on.

 ### 3.9 Supporting information

 see 9.5.19.